klaytn/klaytn-pre-cypress-setup-workshop/content/20_Klaytn_Configuration/_index.md

 # Configuration

-#### In this chapter, you will set the Pre-cypress network configuration.
+#### In this chapter, you will set the Pre-Cypress network configuration.

 {{< line_break >}}
 {{< line_break >}}